crustymonkey/playeraid_modules/README.md

 ## Things To Note About Testing
 * Images will not work.
 They will appear broken
-* Your HTML code will **not** be rendered.
+* If you are using HTML, your HTML code will **not** be rendered.
 This is to prevent exploits on the site.
 You'll be able to see what your layout looks like, and it will show you the escaped HTML.
 It's pretty easy to test HTML locally using a `file://` url.
+* If you are using Markdown, everything in the aid **will** be rendered.

 # Future Plans
 I plan on adding in some other features to this at some point.
 I'm thinking that I may allow an optional css file for more individualized styling.
 I'm also open to suggestions if people have ideas for improving this.

-I'm also planning on allowing an option for the use of markdown instead of HTML for the formatting of text.
-It is well supported and should be a minimal amount of work to implement.